 Her eyes seem wishing something nigher,

-On the go, indeed!
+Full title: A Vest Pocket Guide to Brothels in 19th-Century New York for Gentlemen on the Go.
 New York City experienced shockingly rapid growth during the 19th century, which meant there were always plenty of transients making their way in, out, and through the town.
 Businessmen, sailors, immigrants, and plenty of curious local men all contributed to this movement.
-The guide covered a variety of entertainment options available to residents and visitors to the city, with the section dedicated to prostitution labeled, enticingly, "Temples of Love."
+The Gentlemen on the Go guide covered a variety of entertainment options available to residents and visitors to the city, with the section dedicated to sexual establishments labeled, enticingly, "Temples of Love."

 Surviving copies of this guide date to 1870, but, without a doubt, there were many earlier editions.
 Like others of its type, the authors spend a good deal of time telling cautionary tales about "bad neighborhoods" to avoid, while providing very specific address details just in case one accidentally stumbled into trouble.
 For example: